AndrewNewcomb/MassTransitErrorReplay/src/Investigation/readme.md

 If the received text contains the character 'f' it throws an exception.
 If the text also contains 'ok' it will fix after 2 retries.
 If the text does not contain 'ok' but does contain '2lr' it will fix after 2 second level retries via the quartz scheduler.
 This retry behaviour can be suppressed via the command line parameters `disableQueueRetry` and `disableQueue2LevelRetry` respectively.
 If none of the retries fix the message then it will appear in the error queue, and a fault event will be published which will go to the fault queue.
 Subscribers can be configured to not consume these fault events via the `disableFaultQueue` command line parameter.

 If the receieved text contains the character 'e' then a `SomethingNoteworthyHappened` event is published.
 Subscribers can be configured to not consume these events via the `disableNoteworthyQueue` command line parameter.

+Look at the differences in behaviour for text  'a', 'f', 'f e', 'f e ok' and 'f e 2lr'.
+If the subscriber is started with the command line parameter `--disableQueueOutbox` and receives text 'f e' then lots of SomethingNoteworthyHappened events are published.

 ## Queues
 You can see the queue activity via the Rabbit MQ admin server, which is available at `http://localhost:15672`